KNLS: History

-The idea for KNLS came about during World War II, when Maurice Hall, a young Army Signal Corps officer, was involved in delivering shortwave radio transmitters to the Yalta Conference so that President Franklin D. Roosevelt could stay informed of news from Washington.
-Hall, a devout Christian, realized that Christian programming could also be sent to the entire world in the same way.
-After World War II, Hall became a minister, educator and missionary, but still dreamed of an international shortwave station that would reach the entire world with Gospel messages.
+The idea for KNLS came about during World War II, when Maurice Hall, a young Army Signal Corps officer, was involved in delivering shortwave radio transmitters to the Yalta Conference to keep President Franklin D. Roosevelt informed of news from Washington.
+Hall, a devout Christian, envisioned using shortwave radio to broadcast Christian programming worldwide.
+After the war, Hall pursued a career as a minister, educator, and missionary while nurturing his vision of an international shortwave station.

-In 1976, World Christian Broadcasting Corporation was formed and work began on making the station a reality.
+In 1976, the World Christian Broadcasting Corporation was formed and work began on making the station a reality.
 The following year, Lowell Perry, one of the founding directors, was killed in a plane crash during a mission to find a transmitter site.
 In 1979, land was purchased in Alaska and a transmitter was built.

-KNLS signed on the air July 23, 1983, broadcasting ten hours a day in Mandarin Chinese and Russian and reaching roughly one-third of the world.
-English was added later.
-As the Soviet Union’s empire fell apart, listeners from those countries began writing and requesting Bibles and other religious materials.
-In 2005, the station signed on a second transmitter in Alaska.
+KNLS commenced broadcasting on July 23, 1983, initially airing ten hours a day in Mandarin Chinese and Russian, later adding English programming.
+With the dissolution of the Soviet Union, listeners from former Soviet bloc countries began requesting religious materials, including Bibles.
+In 2005, a second transmitter was installed in Alaska.

+Initially, contributors were located across the United States.
+However, in 1989, a new Programming Center was established in Franklin, Tennessee, featuring state-of-the-art recording studios and offices for permanent staff members.
+Writers from around the world now contribute to the broadcast schedule.

+The organization has received responses from listeners in every country worldwide.
+In addition to the Alaska station, a new facility in Madagascar is being developed with three antennae to broadcast throughout Europe, Western Asia, the Middle East (in Arabic), Africa, India, and South America.
+Once operational in 2011, the station is expected to reach approximately eighty percent of the global population.

 KNLS today

-KNLS is on the air each day for ten hours in Mandarin, five in Russian and five in English.
-Programming is produced at the station’s Operations Center in Franklin, Tennessee, a suburb of Nashville.
-Programs are presented in a magazine-style format and provide Bible and religious teaching segments and reports about life in America as well as music.
+KNLS broadcasts daily for ten hours in Mandarin, five hours in Russian, and five hours in English.
+The station's Operations Center in Franklin, Tennessee, near Nashville, produces the programming, which follows a magazine-style format featuring Bible teachings, religious segments, reports on life in America, and music.

-KNLS never asks listeners to send money.
-The station is funded by individuals, churches and other groups.
-The Bibles and other materials that listeners request are sent free of charge.
+Unlike many radio stations, KNLS does not solicit donations from its listeners.
+Instead, it is funded by contributions from individuals, churches, and other groups.
+Additionally, the station provides requested Bibles and other materials to listeners free of charge.